• Skip to primary navigation

 • Heat the dashi gently and stir in the mirin, sake, soy sauce, and salt to taste.

-• Cook mushrooms: Clean and slice the mushrooms and cook them in 1 tablespoon oil until golden brown.
+• Cook mushrooms: Clean and slice the mushrooms and cook them in the heated oil until golden brown.

 • Cook the noodles according to the package's instructions.
 Soak the wakame in hot water according to the package's instructions.
 Chop the scallions and drain or defrost the corn kernels.